mysticBel/Pokedex/README.md

 The main idea of this web page "Pokedex" is to help users to search, filter and obtain statistical data about the first 251 pokemons, in order to get a better user experience while playing the awesome game _PokemonGo_ with the information received from the Pokedex. <br>
 The product shows some main characteristics in an orderly manner. <br>
-It can be used before, during and after the user has navigated to the platform, so they can play strategically in the game.
+It can be used before, during and after the user has navigated in the platform, so they can play strategically in the game.

 <!-- https://media.giphy.com/media/7hgc1qosAEG7C/giphy.gif https://media.giphy.com/media/TcG7Tw3uq6tJS/giphy.gif  https://media.giphy.com/media/aEqAZzykd3kyY/giphy.gif-->